Castle Hill Medical Centre uses Pemelo, an online platform that facilitates workplace and pre-employment medical exams.

 - Vision including colour vision (Ishihara test)

 At this stage any other tests requested by your employer will be done.
-These could be an Audiogram (hearing test) or an Alcohol Breath test for which you will be required to blow into a hand held device.

 No internal examination is conducted.

 If the doctor finds something that requires further follow up they may make a recommendation for a follow up with your own GP.